Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 In the older IIS 6.0, virtual directories and applications were considered to be separate objects.
 An application was comprised of the following metabase components:

 As of IIS 7.0 and after, virtual directories and applications are still considered as separate objects but they also exist in a hierarchy.
 For example, one website can contain multiple applications.
-In turn, one website can contain multiple virtual directories which lead to a physical directory on a computer.
+In turn, one website can contain multiple virtual directories that lead to a physical directory on a computer.

 Log files are used to record a variety of actions on your server.
 Loading up the log files will show you everything from the date and time of the event, the IP address involved, and the quantity of data transmitted.
 Most of the time your log files can be found here: